Skip to content

 Use Behavioral Code Analysis to Prioritize Technical Debt

-CodeScene identifies and prioritizes technical debt based on how the organization works with the code.
+How do you know where to start to reduce technical debt?
+CodeScene identifies and prioritizes tech debt based on how the organization works with the code.
 That is, we look at patterns in how the developers interact with the codebase, and we detect in which direction each piece of code evolves – does it get better or worse?
 The reason we’re able to do that is because we collect and analyze behavioral data as recorded in version-control systems:

 Use Behavioral Code Analysis to